 The "EXIT" button at the bottom corner of the screen will exit the application.

 Next to this button are two indicators which show the status of the primary and secondary control processors.
 During normal operation, the primary processor will be in use, and its indicator will be green.
-When busy, the processor's indicator will be amber, during which time, no changes can be made to the control screens (Although changes to the control surface can be made, and will take immediate effect).
+When busy the processor's indicator will be yellow, during which time no changes can be made to the control screens (changes to the control surface can be made, and will take immediate effect).
+Whilst the secondary processor is in standby, (ready to take over from the primary should a fault develop), its indicator will be amber.
+If the primary processor fails, its indicator will change to red.
+The secondary processor will take over, and its indicator will change to green.
+When the primary processor becomes available again, it will automatically take back control from the secondary processor, and the secondary processor will return to standby mode.